 What does Sheffield City Region have to offer India?

 - World-leading capabilities in manufacturing, design, and development.
-There is strong potential for Indian companies to be involved in projects in aerospace, automotive and healthcare technologies.
+There is strong potential for Indian companies to collaborate with our region’s businesses on projects involving aerospace, automotive and healthcare technologies.

-- Advanced Manufacturing capabilities through our Global Innovation Clusters, which offers extensive investment opportunities for Indian companies.
+- Advanced Manufacturing capabilities through our Global Innovation Network, which offers extensive investment opportunities for Indian companies.

 - Our region has a reputation for creativity and innovation, and this is stimulating a fast-growing digital technology/creative industries sector.

-- Two world-class universities attracting thousands of Indian students every year, as well as collaboration with overseas businesses.
+- We have two world-class universities attracting thousands of Indian students every year, as well as collaboration with overseas businesses.

 Find out more about the SCR’s offer to India here: SCR Working with India.